-Tires on the front and rear axles of vehicles operate at different loads and perform different steering, driving, and braking functions.
+The tires on the front and rear of your vehicle operate at different loads and perform different steering, driving, and braking functions.
 For these reasons, they wear at unequal rates.

 These effects can be reduced by timely rotation of tires.
-The benefits of rotation are especially worthwhile with aggressive tread designs such as those on All-Season type tires.
-Rotation will increase tread life, help to maintain mud, snow, and wet traction levels, and contribute to a smooth, quiet ride.
+The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
+Rotation will increase tread life, help to maintain mud, snow and wet traction levels, and contribute to a smooth, quiet ride.

-Refer to "Maintenance Schedule" for the proper maintenance intervals.
-More frequent rotation is permissible if desired.
+Refer to the "Maintenance Schedule" for the proper maintenance intervals.
 The reasons for any rapid or unusual wear should be corrected prior to rotation being performed.

-The suggested rotation method is shown in the following diagram.
+The suggested rotation method is the "rearward cross" shown in the following diagram.
+This rotation pattern does not apply to some directional tires that must not be reversed.

+Tire Rotation

-Tire Rotation TIRE PRESSURE MONITOR SYSTEM (TPMS)
+TIRE PRESSURE MONITOR SYSTEM (TPMS)